Focus and Scope

 Intersections.
 East European Journal of Society and Politics

 Intersections.
-East European Journal of Society and Politics is indexed by Scopus, CEEOL, ERIH, Google Scholar, Index Copernicus.
-The evaluation process is at an advanced stage with ProQuest Sociological Abstracts, EBSCO, Web of Science Emerging Sources Citation Index, and DOAJ.
+East European Journal of Society and Politics is indexed by Web of Science, Scopus, CEEOL, ERIH, Google Scholar, Index Copernicus.
+The evaluation process is at an advanced stage with ProQuest Sociological Abstracts, EBSCO, and DOAJ.

 The journal publishes thematic issues and individual papers analysing various countries and regions across disciplines, concentrating on political science, sociology, social anthropology and minority studies.
 The editors welcome both theoretically and empirically grounded articles, applying qualitative and/or quantitative methods, following single and multiple case research designs.